 A nonresident alien’s U.S.-source net capital gains — gains in excess of losses from the sale of investment property — are not subject to U.S. federal taxation unless the alien is in the United States for at least 183 days during the year.
 The general exemption from U.S. taxation for capital gains applies regardless of the number of transactions or amount of gain realized during the taxable year.
 The exemption does not apply in the case in the case of real property investments.

 Second, foreign persons who are considered to earn income “effectively connected” with a trade or business in the U.S. (in contrast to the passive-natured FDAP income) are subject to tax at graduated rates on a net basis (i.e., reduced by available deductions).
 U.S. payers generally do not need to withhold tax on such effectively connected income (“ECI”).
-The foreign person must report the ECI on an annual basis on the Form 1040-NR.

 The deductions that can be taken by a NRA against ECI are limited to personal exemptions, contributions to U.S. charities, and other expenses that are related to the earning of the ECI.
 Examples of such related expenses are travel expenses incurred in performing services in the U.S. while temporarily away from home, contributions to individual retirement accounts, and state and local income taxes imposed on the NRA’s ECI.
 NRAs are not allowed to use the standard deduction.